EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 ### StreamingStatus
 To verify the usb camera is set to stream video, use the command below.

+Query parameter:
+- `device name`: The name of the camera

 ```bash
 curl http://localhost:59882/api/v2/device/name/<device name>/StreamingStatus | jq -r '"StreamingStatus: " + (.event.readings[].objectValue.IsStreaming|tostring)'
 ```

-- please replace <device name> with the name of the device you want to test
-- if the StreamingStatus is false, the camera is not configured to stream video.
-Please try the Start Video Streaming section again
+If the StreamingStatus is false, the camera is not configured to stream video.
+Please try the Start Video Streaming section again.

 ## License
 [Apache-2.0](LICENSE)